eXascaleInfolab/TSM-Bench/reproducibility/README.md

 sh repro_loading.sh
 ```

-- The results will be written to the `results` folder.
+- The results will be written to `results` in the root folder.

 ___